Rights of Employees

 Sexual Orientation Discrimination

-Sexual orientation discrimination is far too common in the workplace.
-Whether the discrimination is based on conscious bigotry or a subconscious bias, it is unlawful for your employer to treat you less favorably because of either your sexual orientation or your sexual identity.
+Sexual orientation and sexual identity discrimination are far too common in the workplace.
+Whether the discrimination is based on conscious bigotry or a subconscious bias, it is unlawful for your employer to treat you less favorably because of your sexual orientation or your sexual identity.

 Similarly, it is impermissible gender discrimination for your employer to treat you negatively because you do not meet its expectations or assumptions about gender roles or gender stereotypes in the workplace.
 This form of discrimination violates the law whether it is motivated by your sexual orientation, your sexual identity, your gender, or a combination of more than one of those factors.

 Harassment is a form of illegal discrimination.
 By preventing sexual orientation and sexual identity discrimination, New Jersey and New York law also prohibit harassment based on each of these legally protected categories.

 Harassment due to your sexual orientation can include calling you derogatory names, teasing or insulting you, telling biased or offensive jokes, assigning you to less desirable work, isolating you from your peers, physical or psychological intimidation, or almost any other negative treatment directed at you because of your sexual orientation or sexual identity.